Year 6 Transition

 Come and tour the school, meet the students and staff and hear a talk from the Headteacher, Mr Brown.

 Come and tour the school and see what a typical Stanborough School day looks like.
+Please phone the school to book a place.

 Visits to Primary Schools